progsi/divers_dataset/README.md

 The outputs are written to `data/dataset` and contain json files containing only the new versions as well as dataset files which contain versions of `Discogs-VI-YT` and the new versions which usable to train models.

 ## Download
-Some tips regarding MP$ downloads are given in [*Discogs-VI-YT*](https://github.com/MTG/discogs-vi-dataset).
+Some tips regarding MP4 downloads are given in [*Discogs-VI-YT*](https://github.com/MTG/discogs-vi-dataset).
 The estimated time to download everything (when using 8 parallel downloads at a time), is around 12-18 days.

 # Analysis